AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 }
 ```

-It can be seen that the result content is consistent with the above text, thus achieving the image-to-video function.
+It can be seen that the result content is consistent with the above text, thus achieving the image to video function.

 ## Get 1080p Video Function

-If you want to get 1080p for an already generated Veo video, you can set the parameter `action` to `get1080p`, and input the ID of the video that needs to be retrieved in 1080p.
+If you want to obtain 1080p for an already generated Veo video, you can set the parameter `action` to `get1080p`, and input the ID of the video you need to get 1080p for.
 The video ID can be obtained based on basic usage, as shown in the following image:

 <p><img src="https://cdn.acedata.cloud/hacabc.png" width="500" class="m-auto"></p>